Heavy neutral 2HDM Higgs Boson Pair Production at CLIC Energies: Cross section and decay rates

-The Higgs boson decay rates are obtained using \texttt{2HDMC 1.8.0} \cite{2hdmc1,2hdmc2}.
 The experimental exclusion regions are obtained using \texttt{HiggsTools-1} \cite{higgstools} which is a collection of \texttt{HiggsBounds-6} \cite{hb1,hb2,hb3,hb4,hb5}, \texttt{HiggsSignals-3} \cite{hs1,hs2,hs3} and the new code \texttt{HiggsPredictions-1}.
 At the moment, results of 258 analyses from LEP to LHC are included in the code database.
 The input data for obtaining excluded regions are the scaled effective Higgs-fermion and Higgs-gauge couplings relative to SM and the Higgs boson decay rates for non-fermionic channels like $H\to hh$ and $A\to ZH$ which are taken (borrowed) from \texttt{2HDMC}.